Privacy and Security

 - Guidelines under s95A of the Privacy Act 1988 (Commonwealth).

+The TDLU protects the privacy of personal information by establishing and maintaining strict security of all data that is provided by custodians.
 Information security measures employed by the TDLU are divided into four key categories:

 - Physical Security - The TDLU has in place strict security measures and physical entry controls for the location where data is stored.

 - IT Security - The TDLU has established a standalone network within an entry controlled location with strict, multi-level password protection, anti-virus software and encryption for data transfer.